rashedulalam46/library-api-postgresql/README.md

 - [.NET 9 SDK](https://dotnet.microsoft.com/download) or compatible .NET version
 - [PostgreSQL] installed and running
 - A database user and database created (or ability to create)
+- [Docker Desktop](https://www.docker.com/products/docker-desktop/) for containerized setup (Optional)
-- (Optional) A tool for API testing, like Postman or HTTPie
+- A tool for API testing, like Postman or HTTPie  (Optional)

 ---